uhlik/bpy/README.md

 Running them from text editor is also perfectly fine, but you have to save it as preset to make them available.

 [BlenderArtist.org thread](http://blenderartists.org/forum/showthread.php?346612-The-most-efficient-OpenGL-Lights-panel-%28with-presets-system%29)

+changelog:

+* 2014.08.24 added defaults, created when no presets are available
+* 2014.08.19 first release